 Tricia Shelton, EdD

-Considering herself a life-long learner, Dr. Shelton holds a master’s degree in Education and a doctoral degree in Curriculum and Instruction.
-Her research interests include teacher attitudes and inclusion of students with ASD.
+A lifelong learner, Dr. Shelton holds a master’s in Education and a doctorate in Curriculum and Instruction.
+Her research focuses teacher attitudes and inclusion of students with ASD, she works with local organizations to support inclusive environments for youth with ASD.

 She was a 2014 finalist of the Pennsylvania Autism Connection Temple Grandin Award.